 Stourm's research has been published in Journal of Marketing Research, International Journal of Research in Marketing, and Marketing Letters.
 Her work has earned prestigious recognitions: her publication “Stockpiling Points in Linear Loyalty Programs” was the winner of AMA's 2016 Donald R. Lehmann Award for “outstanding dissertation-based article published in Journal of Marketing Research ”, was Finalist for the 2015 Paul E. Green Award, and was Finalist for the 2020 Weitz-Winer-O'Dell Award for "the article in the Journal of Marketing Research that has made the most significant long-term contribution to marketing theory, methodology, and/or practice".
 She also received honorable mentions for the AMA Mathew Joseph Emerging Scholar Award (2015) and the MSI Alden G. Clayton Doctoral Dissertation Proposal Award (2015), and her other work in progress has also been selected as Finalist for the MSI 2018-2020 Research Priorities Working Paper Competition.

-Professor Stourm currently teaches marketing analytics courses at HEC's Grand Ecole and Doctoral programs.
-She is the course coordinator for the core Marketing Science courses.
-Professor Stourm serves as a reviewer for leading business journals.
+Professor Stourm teaches marketing analytics courses at HEC's Grand Ecole and Doctoral programs.
 She has worked in digital media research at Yahoo!
 Marketplace Architecture, in investment banking at Morgan Stanley in New York, and in investment management and executive consulting.
 Before joining HEC, she completed her PhD at the Wharton School, University of Pennsylvania.